Our Favorite Japan Ryokans

 Hiiragiya

-Similar to Tawaraya Ryokan (just across the alley-way), Hiiragiya is considered among the most noteworthy and famous ryokans in all of Japan.
+Similar to Tawaraya Ryokan (just across the alleyway), Hiiragiya is considered among the most noteworthy and famous ryokans in all of Japan.
 Improbably, two of the most famous luxury ryokans in all of Japan stand directly across from each other!
 A stay at Hiiragiya or Tawaraya represents a complete immersion into traditional Japanese culture.
-Enclosed in a traditional sukiya style wooden structure, Hiiragiya was conceived in 1818 when Hiiragiya, a seafood dealer, began providing accommodation to traveling merchants.
+Enclosed in a traditional sukiya-style wooden structure, Hiiragiya was conceived in 1818 when Hiiragiya, a seafood dealer, began providing accommodation to traveling merchants.
 Later, Hiiragiya welcomed many members of the imperial family including writers, governing officials, and international celebrities.
 Proprietress Akami Nishimura’s family has run the ryokan for six generations, since its inception.
 She only modestly acknowledges the many world leaders and celebrities that have stayed here, including the imperial family and Charlie Chaplin!
-The always in demand corner room #14 is our Lynch family favorite!
-Ms. Nishimura may also arrange a truly special private a geiko/maiko (geisha) entertainment experience while in your room.
+The in-demand corner room #14 is our Lynch family favorite!
+Ms. Nishimura may also arrange a truly special private geiko/maiko (geisha) entertainment experience while in your room.
 We give an A+ to both the Tawaraya and Hiiragiya, although we feel Hiiragiya is perhaps more accommodating and open to Western eccentricities.

 china-japan-tawaraya-ryokan